I.

 |

-27. What topic is the man mainly interested in?
+27. What is the lecture mainly about?

 27